openframeworks/ofBook/16_memory/chapter.md

 }
 ```

-Now, when someone calls that function, who is the owner of the `new int`?
-Things can get even more complicated, what if we pass a pointer to that memory to another function or even an object?
+Now, when someone calls that function, what owns `new int`?
+Things can get even more complicated.
+What if we pass a pointer to that memory to another function or even an object?

 ```cpp